datalad-handbook/book/docs/basics/101-115-symlinks.rst

 The first is that you shouldn't be worried to see cryptic looking symlinks in your repository -- this is how it should look.
-If you are interested in why these paths look so weird, you can check out the hidden section below.
+If you are interested in why these paths look so weird, and what all of this has to do with data integrity, you can check out the hidden section below.

 The second is that it should now be clear to you why the ``.git`` directory